HassanMTS/HassanMTS/README.md

 ![header](https://github.com/HassanMTS/HassanMTS/assets/150341521/97aedff6-7eaf-4bdb-838f-74903049811f)
 <h1> 👋 Hello! </h1>
-Software engineer with 4 years of experience.
-Part of multiple projects in college and solo projects to gain further knowledge on langauges.
-Software engineer in one of the largest Recruitment companies in London, Always seeking to take ownership of the project and deliver faster than expected.
-Comfortable for web, mobile, and API development.
+Experienced software engineer with a robust background spanning four years, marked by significant involvement in diverse college projects and independent initiatives aimed at deepening expertise in various programming languages.
+Currently contributing expertise as a software engineer within one of London's leading recruitment firms.

-<h2>📚 Writing</h2>
+Demonstrated proficiency in assuming project ownership and consistently surpassing delivery expectations by executing tasks with exceptional speed and precision.
+Versatile in web, mobile, and API development, showcasing adaptability across multiple technological domains.
+Passionate about embracing challenges and consistently seeking avenues for personal and professional growth within the ever-evolving realm of software engineering.<h2>📚 Writing</h2>
 Apart from developing websites, I have recently got into game development, hoping to also become comfortable in the scene.

 <h3>🛠️ Technologies & Tools</h3>